DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ### Setup an administrator for the script

-To install the .NET Tracer in a service in a cluster, we include some scripts with each service deployed into the Fabric.
+To install the .NET Tracer in a service, we include some scripts to be deployed into the output directory and executed.

 The install script requires machine administrator permissions.
 Add the *SetupAdminUser* to the *Principals* section in the `ApplicationManifest.xml`.
 If the *Principals* section is missing, add it: